Robust Ante-hoc Graph Explainer using Bilevel Optimization: Method

 \subsubsection{Explainer - Subgraph Learning}

 RAGE is an edge-based subgraph learner.
-It learns edge representations from the node representations/features.
+It learns edge representations from edge features and the corresponding node representations/features.
 Surprisingly, most edge-based explainers for undirected graphs are not permutation invariant when calculating edge representations (e.g., PGExplainer \cite{luo2020parameterized} concatenates node representations based on their index order).
 Shuffling nodes could change their performance drastically since the edge representations would differ.
 We calculate permutation invariant edge representations $h_{ij}$ given two node representations $h_i$ and $h_j$ as follows: $h_{ij} = [\textbf{max}(h_i, h_j); \textbf{min}(h_i, h_j)]$, where $\textbf{max}$ and $\textbf{min}$ are pairwise for each dimension and $[\cdot;\cdot]$ is the concatenation operator.
+Additionally, most existing explainers do not consider edge features, which are crucial for certain domains such as molecular graphs.
+Since many recent GNNs readily incorporate edge features \cite{hu2020pretraining}, we utilize them in processing the input graph to obtain $h_i$ and $h_j$ that take into account both node and edge features.

 Edge influences are learned via an MLP with sigmoid activation based on edge representations: $z_{ij} = MLP(h_{ij})$.
-This generates an edge influence matrix $Z\!\in\![0, 1]^{nxn}$.
+This generates an edge influence matrix $Z\!\in\![0, 1]^{n \times n}$.
 We denote our explainer function as $g_{\Phi}$ with trainable parameters $\Phi$.